pkgcore/pkgcore/README.rst

 **pquery**: generic utility for querying info about repositories, revdeps, pkg search, vdb search, etc.

 Documentation
 =============

-Please take a look at either doc/ and dev-notes/ ; additionally, the code for the most part has docstrings, thus pydoc is a good reference.

-The `introduction docs`_ are good if you're just getting started.
-If you want to start hacking, take a look at the `development docs`_.

-In addition, html documentation is available at readthedocs_, alternative formats are also available for download_.
+The official documentation can be found on readthedocs_ with alternative formats also available for download_.

 Tests
 =====